 Using Cisco TMS with the Content Server

 Cisco recommends that you use the Cisco TelePresence Management System (TMS) for scheduled calls that you want to record with the Content Server.
 The TMS is aware of Content Server capabilities so that resource conflicts are resolved at the time of the scheduling.
+TMS 12.2 or higher can be used to schedule recording calls on a version 3.3 or higher Content Server.

 There is no guarantee that ad hoc recording calls (unscheduled calls) can connect.
 Successful connection depends on the number and type of other recording calls that are active when users make their calls.
 We recommend that a Content Server that is managed by TMS should not be used for ad hoc recording calls.